janheindejong/howtos/readme.md

 # Installing Ubuntu on an old MacBook Pro

 This is a little guide for myself how to install Ubuntu on my old 2009 MacBook Pro (5.5).
+I figured I'd give it a try, since the MacBook has become quite slow, and can only go to unsupported versions of macOS.
+Having a Linux machine might come in handy every now and then - especially for working on open-source projects or hack-the-box projects.

 ## Overview